AutodeskGames/stingray-docs/source/sdk_help/extend_editor/property_editor_usage.md

 ]
 ```

-For more information on `.plugin` file see: ~{About plug-in definitions}~.
-Views definition can be found here: ~{Views and Dialogs}~.
-And menu customization can be found here: ~{Create a new menu item}~.
+For more information on `.plugin` file see: ~{ Define a Stingray Plug-in }~.
+Views definition can be found here: ~{ Views and Dialogs }~.
+And menu customization can be found here: ~{ Create a new menu item }~.

 ## Property Editor Panel

 ### Initialization

 Each javascript panel file file should begin with a `define` block that will specify which other javascript modules you want to include (see [RequireJs](http://requirejs.org/) for more information on require itself).
-You can also look at the last section in ~{# Tips for developing plug-ins}~ for more Stingray specific details on requiring files.
+You can also look at the last section in ~{ Tips for developing plug-ins}~ for more Stingray specific details on requiring files.

 ```javascript
 // This is the list of all modules we depend on: